Deploying GLM-OCR as a Serverless GPU API on Modal

 What's happening

-There are plenty of OCR options around, but I wanted something simple and hackable.
-GLM-OCR is a compact document OCR model that works through transformers and can emit structured text from page images without too much ceremony.
+There are plenty of OCR tools around, but I wanted something small and hackable.
+GLM-OCR is a compact document OCR model that works through transformers and can produce structured text from page images without much fuss.

-The repo keeps the deployment side equally small.
+The deployment side is equally minimal.
 It is just a FastAPI app and a Modal GPU class.
 The endpoint accepts a PDF, the worker renders each page to an image, runs OCR, and returns the result as Markdown.

 The shape of the code